Pu-Anlai/maninex/README.md

 ### --clean
 This will remove old extension files that were backed up during previous updates.

+### --list
+List all extensions in the config file and whether or not they are installed already.

 ### --scan
 Scan the extension directory and add all extensions to the config file that aren't included already.